Spanish Parts of Speech (Part 2)

 Really?
 And what does the article say?

-Use an indefinite article with nouns following ser or hacerse modified by an adjective or descriptive phrase:
+But do use an indefinite article with nouns following ser or hacerse modified by an adjective or descriptive phrase:

 Mi amigo es un hondureño viejo.